department-of-veterans-affairs/va.gov-team/products/information-architecture/ia-design-docs/rename-post-9-11-GI-Bill-SoB.md

 ## <a name="redirects"></a>Redirects <br>
 *A list of any critical redirects needed as part of this product/feature launch.
-Redirects are required for any URL changes to ensure visitors do not receive a 404 - Page not found error in the experience.
 The [redirect ticket for this work](https://github.com/department-of-veterans-affairs/va.gov-team/issues/94306) is already in place, and is ready to be updated once content is finalized.*

 Current URL | Redirect to | Notes